 There are two sites adjacent to the Hostetter Light Rail Station in North San José.
 The larger 13-acre site is largely vacant with an existing single-family residence.
 The smaller 2.3-acre site is a VTA Park & Ride facility.
-These sites are ideal for multi-family housing development because they are within an HCD High Opportunity Area and adjacent to the light rail station.
+These sites are ideal for housing development because they are within an HCD High Opportunity Area and adjacent to the light rail station.
 The County has connected with VTA and representatives of the property owners and both are amenable to the development of housing on these sites.
 VTA representatives were supportive of up to 100 percent affordable housing.
-As such, there is potential for these sites to be redeveloped throughout the housing element cycle.

 Under the San José General Plan, the sites are designated Neighborhood/Community Commercial and are also identified as an Unplanned Urban Village area.
-The allowable density under the City's General Plan can go up to 150 dwelling units per acre within an
+The allowable density under the City's

-Urban Village area, with additional density bonuses provided to 100% affordable projects.
+General Plan can go up to 150 dwelling units per acre within an Urban Village area, with additional density bonuses provided to 100% affordable projects.
 These two sites were included in the City's fourth cycle RHNA site inventory and had a projected density at that time of 45 dwelling units per acre, with a total capacity of 630 units.